Are you a card-carrying AARP member? If so, it’s a good idea to make sure you’re taking advantage of the many perks of being a member of the club.

 4. Get dental and vision insurance.

-As you age, it’s more important than ever to take good care of your eyes and oral health.
+As you age, eye health and oral health are more important than ever.
 The AARP® MyVision Care provided through EyeMed offers AARP members a choice among three vision insurance plans.
 These include comprehensive eye exams with minimal copays and deep discounts on lenses and frames.
 AARP also offers dental insurance, administered by Delta Dental, that features large dentist networks, limits on out-of-pocket costs, and guaranteed acceptance for AARP members.

 5. Improve your hearing.